DataManagementLab/reflex-smpc-analytics/README.md

 Reflex: Efficient and Flexible Intermediate Result Size Trimming for SMPC Query Execution

-# This repo is for VLDB 2025 submission
+# This repo is for EuroSys 2026 submission

 # Instruction: How to use it